Get notified when FJET files again. Create a free account and we'll email you the moment its next filing is analyzed.

 We plan to enhance our processes to identify and appropriately apply applicable accounting requirements to better evaluate debt and stock-based compensation accounting requirements that apply to our financial statements, and to improve robustness of controls and approvals processes of transactions and disbursements.

-Company outlined remediation plan including banking resolutions, dual-approval requirements, enhanced approval matrices, centralized invoice processing, and improved access to accounting resources.
-Management acknowledged that remediation can only be accomplished over time with no assurance of success, indicating material weaknesses will persist in near term.
+Company outlined a remediation plan including banking resolutions, dual-approval requirements, enhanced treasury controls, and improved vendor tracking.
+Management acknowledged that remediation can only be accomplished over time with no assurance of success, indicating these control deficiencies will persist in the near term.

 MD&A